International Applicants: How to Apply

 Our graduate programs are built upon a diversity of perspectives.
 Qualified students from various cultures and countries are encouraged to apply.

-International applicants who have been awarded a 4-year bachelor’s degree from an institution of higher education in a country outside of the U.S. or Canada will need to use WES (World Education Services).
+International applicants who have been awarded a 4-year bachelor’s degree from an institution of higher education in a country outside of the U.S., U.S. Territories, or Canada will need to have a WES (World Education Services) evaluation done.
 Please take special note that Bologna Accord degrees or 3-year bachelor’s degrees from India are not deemed as comparable to a 4-year U.S. bachelor’s degree at SJSU (see Step 5 in the instructions below).

 You must use the International Application if you belong to the following categories: